DarkEnergyScienceCollaboration/2pt_validation/doc/Cookbook.md

 ## Step 4) Compute the theoretical prediction (Optional)

 If you want you can compute the theoretical prediction for the sample SACC file just typing `python mk_theory.py` in the directory `namaster_fastcat`.
-You can modify the relevant paths in the file if you want to calculate the theoretical prediction for the power-spectra for other cases.
+You have to pass the arguments:
+* `-i`, this is the path to the input SACC file containing the N(z) and tracers that you want to use for your theoretical predictions.
+* `--param-file`, this is the CoLoRe param file that you used to generate the catalog (and contains the values for the cosmological parameters of the prediction you want to compute).
+* `-o`, path to output SACC file containing the theoretical prediction.
+* `--bias`, path to file containing the bias of the tracers to analyze.
+* `--shot-noise`, path to file containing the estimation of the shot-noise (this is optional, if not specified it remains unsubtracted).
 To account for the different interpolation/gridding operations that take place within CoLoRe, the P(k) used to compute the theoretical predictions should be smoothed with a Gaussian radius given by:
-  R_smooth = (R_s^2 + (0.5*a_grid)^2)^1/2
+  R_smooth = (R_s^2 + (0.5*a_grid)^2/12)^1/2
 where R_s is the smoothing scale parmeter passed to CoLoRe and a_grid is the grid size (this is reported by CoLoRe, and can be computed as 2*chi(z_max)*(1+2/Ngrid)/Ngrid, where Ngrid is the number of grid cells per dimension and chi(z) is the radial comoving distance to redshift z.

 ### Final notes and disclaimer